Tag: Epiphany

 One of the great mysteries (and, as a guy, great honors) that women have is the ability to bear children (definitely not saying pregnancy is easy).
 With God as Creator, perhaps we should be surprised that God isn’t identified more often this way.

 God addresses the reality that the Israelites have “treasured” their idols, and that they put so much value upon them.
-They put their to escape the surrounding powers.
+They put their hope to escape the surrounding powers.
 Instead, they are hauling their idols with them to exile.
 As the idols were often covered or made of precious metals and gems, the likelihood is that idols would be destroyed as part of the exile.

 The idols that the Israelites made and worshiped so that they could maintain the lives they had…did nothing.
 The God they had abandoned promised to remain with them and to rescue them.

 While carrying their empty, lifeless idols into captivity…God reached out.
-God said—in effect—I am here to carry you…and you life.
+God said—in effect—I am here to carry you…and give you life.

 ※Reflection※